HNinou/starter-hugo-academic/content/post/test/index.md

 ---
-title: Can you predict the tide ?
+title: "Data challenge : Can you predict the tide ?"
 date: 2023-05-01T07:04:36.940Z
 draft: false
 featured: false